matplotlib/matplotlib/doc/faq/howto_faq.rst

 In most use cases, it is enough to simply change the subplots adjust parameters as described in :ref:`howto-subplots-adjust`.
-But in some cases, you don't know ahead of time what your tick labels will be, or how large they will be (data and labels outside your control may be being fed into your graphing application), and you may need to automatically adjust your subplot parameters based on the size of the tick labels.
+But in some cases, you don't know ahead of time what your tick labels will be, or how large they will be (data and labels outside your control maybe being fed into your graphing application), and you may need to automatically adjust your subplot parameters based on the size of the tick labels.
 Any :class:`~matplotlib.text.Text` instance can report